 Whether you have suffered a serious electrical injury or lost a loved one to electrocution, you need someone on your side to help navigate the legal process.
-Call Aronova and Associates to set up confidential consultation with a NY construction accident lawyer who is committed to helping you through.
+Call Aronova and Associates to set up a confidential consultation with a NY construction accident lawyer who is committed to helping you through.
 From our Garden City and Manhattan offices, we proudly assist injured workers throughout Nassau County and Long Island.

 Additional Resources on electrocution accidents:

 - United States Department of Labor Occupational Safety and Health Administration, Commonly Used Statistics, https://www.osha.gov/oshstats/commonstats.html

 - Electronic Library of Construction Occupational Safety & Health, Why Are So Many Construction Workers Being Electrocuted? http://www.elcosh.org/document/1599/d000539/Why+Are+So+Many+Construction+Workers+Being+Electrocuted%3F.html?show_text=1

 - The Center for Construction Research and Training, Fatalities from Contact with Electricity in Construction, https://www.cpwr.com/sites/default/files/publications/CB%20page%2045.pdf